boveus/hyrax-wiki/Customizing-Metadata.md

 # NOTE

-Please note that this documentation applies to Sufia 7.
-(It may work for Hyrax, but we have not tested this yet.)
+This documentation was copied from the Sufia wiki.
+It may work for Hyrax, but we have not tested this yet.

 Table of Contents
 =================